Is it just us, or does it seem like normal eating “rules” go out the window when you’re on a road trip?

 By making sure that you pack good, healthy snacks for your road trip, you’ll find that you won’t be tempted to grab that Snickers bar because you know something better is waiting for you in your car.

-Here are our top picks for healthy road trip snacks.
+Here are our top healthy snack picks for road trips.

 1. Beef jerky

-This road trip snack is packed full of protein, which is one of the best ways to satisfy your hunger.
+This long-lasting travel snack is packed full of protein, which is one of the best ways to satisfy your hunger.

 However, don’t opt for jerky from the gas station that comes loaded with preservatives, and whose sodium levels are off the charts.